5 Common Problems with Characters in Fantasy Novels

 The answer – unless you are writing a highly character-driven or literary novel – is that you don’t.

-One great tip I learned on the Editing for Character Development course and through feedback on my own edits and SFF writing, was that it is best to approach characters as relatable oversimplifications of people.
-At a recent workshop I attended, RJ Barker described them as ‘skeletons’ rather than as people and I think this is helpful because seeing them as stick people, skeletons, or relatable oversimplifications takes away some of the overwhelm.
+Ultimately, you can view characters as relatable oversimplifications of people.
+At a recent workshop I attended, RJ Barker described them as "skeletons" rather than as people and I think this is helpful because seeing them as stick people, skeletons, or relatable oversimplifications takes away some of the overwhelm.

 The characters in our books are often mixed up pieces of our own personality and of our perceptions of others.
 How cool is that?
 So even if they are oversimplifications, your characters will have a unique voice and stamp.